ZelphirKaltstahl/racket-markdown-blog/README.md

 ## Future improvements

-* Currently a lot of stuff is configured in code using optional or keyword arguments.
-In the future I plan to enable users to change how their blog is rendered using a configuration file which is read by the blog application.
 * Some kind of navigation would be cool.
 Maybe something fancy like a word cloud based on existing blog entries or maybe simply some list of links to tags somewhere or clickable dates which filter posts.
 * It would be nice to be able to render markdown tables, instead of having to use HTML tables inside a markdown blog post as a workaround.
+This currently depends on the used markdown parser.
+This parser currently does not support markdown tables.

 ### To do

-* Read the existing config file and use its values in the code for the optional keyword arguments.
 * add known languages to the configuration file
 * make the port configurable in the configuration file as well